Effects and aftermath of rape: Victim blaming

 An additional idea used to explain victim blaming is the ideal victim theory.
 Conceptualized by Nils Christie in 1986, the ideal victim theory explains that certain individuals have features that make them seem as more acceptable as a victim.
-This is not to be confused with the idea of what kind of people are more likely to be victims to criminals [Citation Needed].
-Ideal victim theory establishes that a person’s lifestyle deeply impacts the public’s perception on whether or not the individual ‘deserved’ what happened to them.
-For example, Christie’s theory states that an elderly woman who is attacked by a man seeking drugs while walking home from caring for her sick sister is an ideal victim as she has no lifestyle or individual factors that would’ve provoked that attack.
+This is not to be confused with the idea of what kind of people are more likely to be victims to criminals '.
+Ideal victim theory establishes that a person's lifestyle deeply impacts the public's perception on whether or not the individual 'deserved' what happened to them.
+For example, Christie's theory states that an elderly woman who is attacked by a man seeking drugs while walking home from caring for her sick sister is an ideal victim as she has no lifestyle or individual factors that would’ve provoked that attack.
 However, on the alternative, a young man in a bar who is raped is not an ideal victim, as his choice to drink alcohol and put himself in the situation of possible abuse pushed the public to believe the rape was justified.
 Ultimately, the theory of an ideal victim is dependent on what type of person will generate the most sympathy from the public.

 Victim blame can also be a result of popular media's use of sexual objectification.
 Sexual objectification is reducing an individual's existence to that of a sexual object.
 This involves dehumanization.
 A study conducted in Britain found that women who are objectified based on the clothes that they wear and what the media says about them, the more likely they would be to experience victim-blame after a sexual assault.
 Another study that investigated a large group of college students to see medias contribution to sexual objectification and its effects on victim-blaming, found that the more a person is exposed to media content that sexualizes women's bodies the more likely they are to participate in rape blame.

 It has also been proposed by Roxane Agnew-Davies, a clinical psychologist and an expert on the effects of sexual violence, that victim-blaming correlates with fear.
 "It is not surprising when so many rape victims blame themselves.
 Female jurors can look at the woman in the witness stand and decide she has done something 'wrong' such as flirting or having a drink with the defendant.
 She can therefore reassure herself that rape won't happen to her as long as she does nothing similar."